Project ideas from Hacker News discussions.

 Key Value

-Monetization Revenue-ready: Subscription per developer seat
+Monetization Revenue-ready: Subscription per seat

 Notes